- KoolSling Shoulder Brace

 There is a dial on the pump tubing that controls how fast the medicine is delivered.
-The dial is set to deliver the medicine at 10 ml/hr.
+The dial is set to flow at 10 ml/hr..
 You will see a "10" in the flow rate window on the dial.

-It will be 24 to 40 hours before the ball-shaped pump appears smaller.
+It may be 36 to 40 hours before the ball-shaped pump appears smaller.
 The pump is working as long as your pain is under control.
 You will see more wrinkles on the outside of the pump as it is working.

 If your pain is not under control, make sure the white plastic clamp on the tubing is open (moves freely on the tubing) and the tubing is not kinked.

 Site and Pump Care